eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Software Development Manager - Compilation
 	- Xanadu is looking for an experienced Software Development Manager to lead the Quantum Compilation team.
 The team is developing JIT and AOT hybrid compilation pipelines for PennyLane, an open-source library for quantum machine learning, quantum computing, and quantum chemistry.
 Although quantum software development experience is not required for the role, a strong compilation background is strongly preferred.
 	- Manage a team of 7-10 developers to build new features and optimize the PennyLane compiler.
-Work with Product Managers to define direction and roadmap for the team.
+	- Work with Product Managers to define direction and roadmap for the team.
-Participate in sprints with cross-functional teams, ensuring features are delivered efficiently and on time.
+	- Participate in sprints with cross-functional teams, ensuring features are delivered efficiently and on time.
-Work closely with our community growth team to ensure good feedback loops between external stakeholders and internal teams, and to improve library adoption.
+	- Work closely with our community growth team to ensure good feedback loops between external stakeholders and internal teams, and to improve library adoption.
-Develop and improve processes to ensure developer efficiency and consistent product delivery.
+	- Develop and improve processes to ensure developer efficiency and consistent product delivery.
-Perform team-building activities such as hiring, mentorship, career development and performance management.
+	- Perform team-building activities such as hiring, mentorship, career development and performance management.
-Advanced Degree in Computer Science, Physics, Math, Engineering, or a related field.
+	- Advanced Degree in Computer Science, Physics, Math, Engineering, or a related field.
-7+ years of compiler development experience.
+	- 7+ years of compiler development experience.
-2+ years of management experience.
+	- 2+ years of management experience.
-Understanding of advanced compiler optimization techniques.
+	- Understanding of advanced compiler optimization techniques.
-Experience with MLIR and LLVM core libraries.
+	- Experience with MLIR and LLVM core libraries.
-Experience with benchmarking and performance-oriented optimizations.
+	- Experience with benchmarking and performance-oriented optimizations.
-Familiarity and experience with automatic differentiation methods and frameworks (e.g., Autograd, Torch, TensorFlow, JAX).
+	- Familiarity and experience with automatic differentiation methods and frameworks (e.g., Autograd, Torch, TensorFlow, JAX).
-Comfortable working in a fast-paced environment.
+	- Comfortable working in a fast-paced environment.
-Strong communication skills.
+	- Strong communication skills.
-Expertise in quantum computing, as demonstrated by in-field experience, extensive coursework, thesis, or peer-reviewed publications.
+	- Expertise in quantum computing, as demonstrated by in-field experience, extensive coursework, thesis, or peer-reviewed publications.
-Experience with numerical computation and high-performance computing using Python and/or C++.
+	- Experience with numerical computation and high-performance computing using Python and/or C++.
-Experience developing open-source software.
+	- Experience developing open-source software.
++ skill set:
+	- New Compiler front-end for a Quantum Computing Software Framework
+	- The research work of the lab will be carried out not only by Huawei’s internal research staff but also by our academic research partners in universities across Europe.
+The lab will provide an “open research environment” where academics will be encouraged to visit and work on fundamental long-term research alongside Huawei staff in an environment that, like the best universities and research institutes, is open and conducive to such scientific work.
+	- As we slowly transition our quantum computing software framework to C++ for increased performance and efficiency, we are looking to completely replace the Python front-end by something written in C++.
+	- In order to make sure that current code remains compatible with old versions of our quantum computing software framework, we are looking into implementing a new front-end using the libraries from the LLVM project.
+	- The objective of this internship is to implement a new compiler front-end in C++ using the LLVM project (or similar).
+This entails:
+		* Research what libraries/project currently exist to achieve this goal
+		* Propose, test and implement a prototype in C++ that works on a reduced subset of the quantum computing language
+		* Exchanging with other Huawei colleagues in the quantum computing group
+		* Finalize the implementation based on those exchanges, write corresponding code tests and code documentation
+	- You are currently enrolled in a Master‘s degree or PhD in computer science, software engineering, robotics or any related fields at a reputable university, or graduated within the last six months
+	- You are an experienced programmer in C++ (knowledge of latest C++ standard is a plus) and are familiar with Python
+	- You have basic knowledge of quantum physics or quantum computing
+	- Experience working with LLVM project or similar
 + skill set:
 	- BLAH.
 + skill set: